Manabendu-ai/MONCO/Readme.md

 ## 📌 Overview

 MRI-based brain tumor diagnosis is time-consuming and requires expert radiological review.
-MONCO assists this process by using a convolutional neural network built on top of **VGG16 (ImageNet weights)** to classify an uploaded MRI scan into one of four classes, along with a confidence score, a full class-probability breakdown, and an **AI-generated explanation** of what the prediction means — all served through a clean web dashboard.
+MONCO assists this process by using a convolutional neural network built on top of **VGG16 (ImageNet weights)** to classify an uploaded MRI scan into one of four classes, along with a confidence score, a full class-probability breakdown, and an **AI-generated explanation** of what the prediction means.
+Every scan is saved to a **MySQL** database via **SQLAlchemy**, so past uploads, predictions, and explanations can be revisited later — all served through a clean web dashboard.

 > ⚠️ **Disclaimer:** MONCO is a research and educational project.
 It is **not** a certified medical device and should **never** be used as a substitute for professional diagnosis.